 One of the ideal times to buy a home is when mortgage rates are low.
 Even a fraction of a percentage point can mean a difference of thousands of dollars over the life of the loan.
 That’s why it’s crucial to check rates before applying for a mortgage.

 Fortunately, rates are very low right now, making it an ideal time to purchase a property.

 Divorce is a bleak circumstance that usually ends in both parties dividing up property.
 With their house on the market due to a divorce, a seller may be more motivated to sell quickly and be more flexible with the price because they face the cost of a divorce.

 As you can see, there are a myriad of variables in the homebuying process.
-Having a knowledgable and experienced real estate agent and lender can help make the process stressfree and easy.
+Having a knowledgeable and experienced real estate agent and lender can help make the process stress-free and easy.
 Reach out to JVM Lending with any questions for JVM’s expert Client Advisors.
-You can reach our team here, by phone at (855) 855-4491, or by email at email@example.com.
+You can reach our team here, by phone at (855) 855-4491, or by email at [email protected].